actions-marketplace-validations/itzzjb_dockai/README.md

 ### Can I see what prompts DockAI is using?

 Yes!
 Run with `--verbose` flag to see detailed logs including the prompts being used.
 You can also check the `src/dockai/prompts.py` file for default prompts.

+### Can I embed DockAI into my platform (Choreo, SkyU, Backstage)?

+**Yes — this is one of the best use cases!** DockAI is designed to be embedded into Platform Engineering platforms to enable zero-config deployments:

+1. **Wrap DockAI as an API service** in your platform
+2. **Configure platform-wide customizations** (approved images, security policies)
+3. **Trigger on git push** — auto-containerize any repo
+4. **Developers never write Dockerfiles** — they just push code

+See the [Platform Integration](#-platform-integration-zero-config-deployments) section for detailed integration patterns with Choreo, SkyU, Backstage, and custom platforms.

+### Is DockAI suitable for a multi-tenant platform?

+Yes!
+For multi-tenant platforms:
+- **Platform-level defaults**: Security policies, approved base images
+- **Team-level overrides**: Team-specific registries or conventions
+- **Repo-level customization**: `.dockai` file for specific project needs

+The layered configuration system (Organization → Repository → Runtime) is designed exactly for this use case.

 ---